 The Swiss branch office of a foreign company is subject to Swiss law.
 This implies, among other things, the following:

-The scope of the authority of the authorized signatories to act on behalf of the Swiss branch office is governed by Swiss law, not by the foreign law at the place of incorporation of the parent company.
+- The scope of the authority of the authorised signatories to act on behalf of the Swiss branch office is governed by Swiss law, not by the foreign law at the place of incorporation of the parent company.

-The Swiss branch office of the foreign company may sue and be sued at its place of business in relation to matters arising from the business of such branch office.
+- The Swiss branch office of the foreign company may sue and be sued at its place of business in relation to matters arising from the business at that branch office.

-The Swiss branch office is subject to the Swiss rules on the conflict of laws.
-Accordingly, certain agreements and undertakings given by the Swiss branch office may be subject to Swiss substantive law if the Swiss rules on the conflict of laws so provide.
+- The Swiss branch office is subject to the Swiss rules on the conflict of laws.
+Accordingly, certain agreements and undertakings given by the Swiss branch office may be subject to Swiss substantive law if that’s what the Swiss rules provide.